traitecoevo/stateliner/README.md

 ## Running things

-Instead of building the conatiner you can also pull it (and the stateline server container) from dockerhub:
+Instead of building the container you can also pull it (and the stateline server container) from dockerhub:

     docker pull lmccalman/stateline
     docker pull traitecoevo/stateliner